PavanMantripragada/FoundationPose/readme.md

 docker exec -it foundationpose bash
 ```

-For more recent GPU such as 4090, refer to [this](https://github.com/NVlabs/FoundationPose/issues/27).
+For more recent GPU such as 4090 (For ManipPC), refer to [this](https://github.com/NVlabs/FoundationPose/issues/27).
 In short, do the following:
 ```
 docker pull shingarey/foundationpose_custom_cuda121:latest